MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 - **Endpoint security** – **Account protection**
   - **GROUP NAME**_LocalUsersAndGroupsConfig_EDU

-#### Add new policy assignment to target groups
+#### Assign the policy to target group

-Once all the potential sources of conflict have been reviewed and any exclusions are configured, you can assign the new policy to the user or device groups.
+Once all the potential sources of conflict are reviewed and any exclusions are configured, you can assign the new policy to the user or device groups.
 Assign the policy using "Included groups" and optionally use assignment filters.

 #### Monitoring for policy conflicts